lucasAzS/sibs-intent/README.md

 ## Usage

-First, import the `startActivityWithIntentMessage` function and `DeviceEventEmitter` from your library and `react-native`:
+First, import the `startActivityWithIntentMessage` function and `intentEventEmitter` from the library;

 ```js
 import {